calgaryml/calgaryml.github.io/_posts/2025-07-13-sparse-rebasin.md

   </div>
   <div class="caption">Figure 4: The overall framework of our training procedure <d-cite key="adnan2025sparse"></d-cite>.
 We use two trained dense models to find a permutation $\pi$.
 This permutation is then applied to the mask from Model A, allowing it to be successfully used to train Model B from a random initialization.</div>
 </div>

+We present the methodology of the three different training paradigms we compare in our results here in Figure 4:

+1. **LTH**: The original Lottery Ticket Hypothesis approach, which trains a dense model and then prunes it.
+2. **Naive**: A straightforward application of the pruned mask from Model A to Model B without any permutation, this is the standard sparse training problem setup, and performs poorly.
+3. **Permuted**: Our proposed method, which finds a permutation of the weights to better align the two models.

 ---